Transverse Myelitis: Symptoms, Diagnosis, and Management

 Transverse myelitis is a rare acquired, auto-immune, spinal cord disorder.
 In TM inflammation of the spinal cord occurs, which is characterized by rapid onset of weakness, sensory alterations, and bladder or bowel dysfunction.

-It can be cured, mostly patients recover completely if treated well.
+It can be cured, and most patients recover completely if treated well.
 The maximum recovery occurs in 3 months and some patients have residual symptoms.

 ETIOLOGY